The Adjective Clause

 That = relative pronoun functioning as subject; bounced = verb.

 Who = relative pronoun functioning as subject; hiccupped = verb.

 Avoid writing a sentence fragment.

 Read the examples below.
 Notice that the adjective clause follows the word that it describes.

 Diane felt manipulated by her beagle Santana, whose big, brown eyes pleaded for another cookie.

 Chewing with her mouth open is one reason why Fred cannot stand sitting across from his sister Melanie.

-Growling ferociously, Oreo and Skeeter, Madison's two dogs, competed for the hardboiled egg that bounced across the kitchen floor.
+Snarling and skidding on the smooth tile, Oreo and Skeeter, Madison's two dogs, competed for the hardboiled egg that bounced across the kitchen floor.

 Laughter erupted from Annamarie, who hiccupped for seven hours afterward.

 Punctuate an adjective clause correctly.